courtier/carrotbb/readme.md

 - extensive test coverage
 - explanatory comments
 - multiple database backends with a shared interface
-    - supported: json (very slow, prototyping only)
+    - supported: json (very slow, for prototyping only)
     - planned: postgresql
     - nice to have: mongodb, sqlite